OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/api/educationassignment_list_resources.md

 ##### Response
 The following is an example of the response.

 >**Note:** The response object shown here might be shortened for readability.
-All the properties will be returned from an actual call.
+All of the properties will be returned from an actual call.

 <!-- {
   "blockType": "response",